jmatta1/DecompLib/README.md

 long long retVal = performDecomposition(inputSpectrum, responseMatrix, parameterSet);
 ```

-For more information about the usage and member functions of DataVector, RespMatrix, and DecompVector check out the \ref IO module.
+## Documentation

-To learn more about \ref performDecomposition check out the \ref Calculation module.
+Documentation is available in a few forms.
+For the full documenation of DecompLib's objects and functions please see [https://jmatta1.github.io/DecompLib/](https://jmatta1.github.io/DecompLib/) or generate the doxygen documentation within the doc directory.
+For more about usage of the algorithm itself and the potential alternative uses and pitfalls associated with it, see the second half of the technical report in the doc directory.

-## Example
+## Example Directory
 DecompLib contains a directory called Example.
 This directory contains a program demonstrating the usage of DecompLib as well as four utility functions to assist with the input and output to the example.

 ### DecomposeSpectrum